 The extended Bayes' rule formula would then be:

-P(A|B) = [P(B|A) * P(A)] / [P(A) * P(B|A) + P(not A)* P(B|not A)],
+P(A|B) = [P(B|A) × P(A)] / [P(A) × P(B|A) + P(not A) × P(B|not A)]

 In medicine – it can help improve the accuracy of allergy tests.
 Bayes' theorem can help determine the chances that a test is wrong.
 What is the likelihood that someone has an allergy?
 A false positive is when results show someone with no allergy having it.
-A false negative would be the case when someone with an allergy is not shown to have it in the results.
-Bayes' formula can give you the probabilities of this happening.
+A false negative would be the case when someone with an allergy is shown not to have it in the results.
+Bayes' formula can give you the probability of this happening.
 The table below shows possible outcomes:

-|v Test result \ Real situation >||Sick||Healthy|
+Test result \ Reality

-Bayes' theorem for dummies – Bayes' theorem example
+3. Bayes' theorem for dummies – Bayes' theorem example

-Suppose you want to go out but you aren't sure if it is going to rain.
+Suppose you want to go out but aren't sure if it will rain.
 Do you need to take an umbrella?
-Let's assume you checked past data and it shows that this month's 6 of 30 days are usually rainy.
+Let's assume you checked past data, and it shows that this month's 6 of 30 days are usually rainy.
 In this case, the probability of rain would be 0.2 or 20%.
-To quickly convert fractions to percentage check out our fraction to percentage calculator Let's also assume clouds in the morning are common, 45% of days start cloudy.
+To quickly convert fractions to percentages, check out our fraction to percentage calculator.
+Let's also assume clouds in the morning are common; 45% of days start cloudy.
 Additionally, 60% of rainy days start cloudy.
-So what are the chances that it is going to rain if there was cloudy morning?
+So what are the chances it will rain if it is an overcast morning?